tamarahadz/ds500_proj/README.md

 Week 4:
 NA 24 25 26 27 NA NA

 In addition to location and weather data, beach closings from prior weeks will be recorded as % open Week 1, % open Week 2, % open Week 3.
 This will be used to predict whether the beach was open on Week 4.
-Since a KNN is a binary classification model and does not give us a probability, we will evaluate the accuracy of our model based on whether the beach was open on Wednesday, July 26th.
+Since a KNN is a binary classification model and does not give us a probability, we will evaluate the accuracy of our model based on whether the beach was closed during any time in the last week of July.
 The full list of features is shown below:

 ## Features for each Beach:
 - Latitute